-The new sole design defiantly made my eyes perk up the first time I seen them.
-I was in need of more traction when in certain conditions such as Heavy Mud, Shush, Snow, Ice and Bushwhacking.
+The new sole design defiantly made my eyes perk up the first time seeing them.
+As an hiker in the Olympic National Park, I was in need of more traction when in certain conditions such as heavy mud, shush, snow, ice and bushwhacking.

 Weight, Breathability and Flexibility is severely affected.
 I will continue to modify these to get my foot to breath better.

-As I got into the Snow however the lug like pattern really got put to work.
-I felt very secure to the Trail while Sidehilling, Ascending, Descending and Bushwacking all in Snow.
+As I got into the snow however the lug like pattern really got put to work.
+I felt very secure to the trail while sidehilling, ascending, descending and bushwhacking all in snow.

-They next morning with Temperatures dropping to 22f I had completely frozen solid blocks of ice to put on my feet.
-I never had this issue with the KSO Upper and I've been down to 17f in the past.
+While camping, next morning with temperatures dropped to 22 degrees overnight.
+I had completely frozen solid blocks of ice to put on my feet that morning, because of cold overnight temps.
+I never had this issue with the KSO upper, which had been down to 17 f in the past.

 |Ankle deep of White Stuff|